 Driving from Perth to Margaret River – Where to Stop on the Way

 Driving from Perth to Margaret River is a real delight, especially when you break up the journey at places like Bunbury, Busselton and Dunsborough.

 Perth to Bunbury

-Make your first stop laidback Bunbury, 175km from Perth (allow at least two hours).
-While it’s not the prettiest beach town on the stretch, it’s a great place to rest and stretch your legs.
+Driving from Perth to Margaret River your first stop will be laidback Bunbury, 175km from Perth (allow at least two hours for the drive).
+While it’s not the prettiest beach town in Australia, it’s got a welcoming vibe, the locals are friendly, there are some fascinating things to do, and at the very least it’s a brilliant place to rest and stretch your legs.